gruntwork-io/git-xargs/README.md

 1. open pull requests
 1. provide a detailed report of everything that happened

-Git-xargs leverages goroutines to perform the repo-updating work in parallel, so it is very fast.

 For example, have you ever needed to add a particular file across many repos at once?
 Or to run a search and replace to change your company or product name across 150 repos with one command?
 What about upgrading Terraform modules to all use the latest syntax?
 How about adding a CI/CD configuration file, if it doesn't already exist, or modifying it in place if it does, but only on a subset of repositories you select?
 You can handle these use cases and many more with a single `git-xargs` command.